SpiffInc/polyn/polyn_elixir_client/README.md

 ## Schema Creation

-In order for Polyn to process and validate event schemas you will need to use [Polyn CLI](https://github.com/SpiffInc/polyn-cli) to create an `events` codebase.
-Once your `events` codebase is created you can create and manage your schemas there.
+In order for Polyn to process and validate message schemas you will need to use [Polyn CLI](https://github.com/SpiffInc/polyn/tree/main/polyn_cli) to create an `schemas` codebase.
+Once your `schemas` codebase is created you can create and manage your schemas there.

 ## Configuration